awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

    + **Enter KMS master key ARN**, and enter your AWS KMS key Amazon Resource Name \(ARN\)\.
 **Important**
 You can use only AWS KMS keys that are enabled in the same AWS Region as the bucket\.
 When you choose **Choose from your AWS KMS keys**, the S3 console lists only 100 KMS keys per Region\.
 If you have more than 100 KMS keys in the same Region, you can see only the first 100 KMS keys in the S3 console\.
 To use a KMS key that is not listed in the console, choose **Custom KMS ARN**, and enter the KMS key ARN\.
 When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a KMS key that is enabled in the same Region as your bucket\.
-Additionally, Amazon S3 supports only symmetric encryption KMS keys or HMAC keys\.
-For more information about these keys, see [Special\-purpose keys](https://docs.aws.amazon.com/kms/latest/developerguide/key-types.html) in the *AWS Key Management Service Developer Guide*\.
+Additionally, Amazon S3 supports only symmetric encryption KMS keys\.
+For more information about these keys, see [Symmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks) in the *AWS Key Management Service Developer Guide*\.

    For more information about creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about using AWS KMS with Amazon S3, see [Using server\-side encryption with AWS Key Management Service \(SSE\-KMS\)](UsingKMSEncryption.md)\.